wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### SearchFilter

-Filter results by searching matching results for the provided search text.
+Filters results by searching matching results for the provided search text.

 <table>
 <thead>